 Getting the Facts with Quantitative Questions

-To put it simply, quantitative questions will result in data that is easy to convert into objective, numbers-driven analysis.
+Quantitative questions will result in data that is easy to convert into objective, numbers-based analysis.

 Quantitative data is easier to measure using statistical analysis, because you can (usually) assign numeric values and directly compare different answers to the same questions.